-One and one-half hours lecture per week.
+One and one-half hours lecture and one and one-half hours lab per week.
 Students will examine the core concepts of information competency for locating, organizing, evaluating and presenting information to conduct academic and personal research.
 The impact of the Internet on society and academia will be analyzed with special emphasis on copyright and plagiarism issues.
 Students will identify and analyze the ethical, legal and socio-political implications of information.
 (CSU)